 Building a Defense Against Social Engineering

 As cyber threats grow in volume and sophistication, it is crucial to remember that the strongest firewall and the most complex encryption algorithms are only as effective as the people who use them.
-Individuals should do everything they can to avoid being the weak link in the security chain.
+Individuals should take every precaution to avoid being the weak link in the security chain.

 Companies should have a foolproof strategy that includes regular staff training, strictly enforced security protocols, and the latest technological solutions to mitigate the risks of attacks. phoenixNAP provides security features for your data and networks to keep your business covered and successful.